FreeHealth/freehealth/science/rmll2014Markdown/presentation.md

 Hello,

 Please, let me begin  with a very special thanks and congratulations to the organizers of this event and for their work.
 I'm really impressed by what benevolent women and men have done for this Libre Software Meeting.
-I would also like to thank them for allowing me to present our work today.
+I would also like to thank them for allowing us to present our work today.

+I'm Jérôme Pinguet ...

 Eric Maeker, french physician, C + + / Qt developer, is the creator and main developer of FreeMedForms.
 The project started from scratch in 2008 and is now usable in day-to-day practice.
 FreeMedForms project applications are now in production in medical offices.